NVIDIA/nccl-tests/README.md

 * Number of GPUs
   * `-t,--nthreads <num threads>` number of threads per process.
 Default : 1.
-  * `-g,--ngpus <gpus per thread>` number of gpus per process.
+  * `-g,--ngpus <gpus per thread>` number of gpus per thread.
 Default : 1.
 * Sizes to scan
   * `-b,--minbytes <min size in bytes>` minimum size to start with.
 Default : 32M.
   * `-e,--maxbytes <max size in bytes>` maximum size to end at.
 Default : 32M.
   * Increments can be either fixes of a multiplication factor.
 Only one of those should be used
     * `-i,--stepbytes <increment size>` fixed increment between sizes.
 Default : (max-min)/10.
     * `-f,--stepfactor <increment factor>` multiplication factor between sizes.
 Default : disabled.
+* NCCL operations arguments
+  * `-o,--op <sum/prod/min/max/all>` Specify which reduction operation to perform.
+Only relevant for reduction operations like Allreduce, Reduce or ReduceScatter.
+Default : Sum.
+  * `-d,--datatype <nccltype/all>` Specify which datatype to use.
+Default : Float.
+  * `-r,--root <root/all>` Specify which root to use.
+Only for operations with a root like broadcast or reduce.
+Default : 0.
 * Performance
   * `-n,--iters <iteration count>` number of iterations.
 Default : 20.
   * `-w,--warmup_iters <warmup iteration count>` number of warmup iterations (not timed).
 Default : 5.
+* Test operation
   * `-s,--swap_args <0/1>` when used with multiple threads, have threads manage different GPUs for each iteration.
 Default : 0.
   * `-p,--parallel_init <0/1>` use threads to initialize NCCL in parallel.
+Default : 0.
   * `-c,--check <0/1>` check correctness of results.
 This can be quite slow on large numbers of GPUs.
 Default : 1.
-* NCCL operations arguments
-  * `-o,--op <sum/prod/min/max/all>` Specify which reduction operation to perform.
-Only relevant for reduction operations.
-Default : Sum.
-  * `-d,--datatype <nccltype/all>` Specify which datatype to use.
-Default : Float.
-  * `-r,--root <root/all>` Specify which root to use.
-Only for operations with a root like broadcast or reduce.
   * `-z,--blocking <0/1>` Make NCCL collective blocking, i.e. have CPUs wait and sync after each collective.
 Default : 0.

 ## Copyright